 They do best on fertile, well-drained soils that are slightly acid, and they grow well in full sun or dense shade.
-Transplanting is difficult and should be done when trees are small (3 to 6 inches tall).
+Transplanting is difficult and should be done when trees are small (3 to 6 in. tall).
 The transplants should be balled and burlapped and should receive special care to keep stress such as drought and weeds at a minimum during establishment.

 Trees can be propagated by seed or by layering and root cuttings.
 Suckers are difficult to transplant.
-Seed should be stratified in a moist medium for 60 days at 41 degrees F before being sown in the spring.
+Seed should be stratified in a moist medium for 60 days at 41 °F before being sown in the spring.
 Germination may be erratic.
 Seeds can also be sown outside in the fall to germinate the following spring.

-Pomegranates (Punica granatum) are dense, bushy shrubs 6 to 12 feet tall with thorny, slender branches that may be trained into small trees.
+Pomegranates (Punica granatum) are dense, bushy shrubs 6 to 12 ft tall with thorny, slender branches that may be trained into small trees.
 Orange-red flowers appear on new growth in the spring and summer and are bell-shaped and vase-shaped.
 The vase-shaped flowers are normally sterile, so they will not develop into fruit.
 Pomegranates generally fruit poorly in Georgia.
 The fruit contains numerous seeds surrounded by sweet pink, juicy, subacid pulp covered with leathery-brown to red, bitter skin, which is easily peeled.
 Pomegranate juice stains can be difficult to remove from clothing.

 Pomegranates can tolerate many soil types and some flooding.
 Pomegranates grow best on a deep, fairly heavy, moist soil at a pH range of 5.5 to 7.0.
 Proper watering is important in growing pomegranates because adequate soil moisture is necessary to control fruit splitting and reduce fruit drop.
-Fertilize young pomegranates with 1 pound of 10-10-10 in March and July.
-Increase the rate as the plants grow until the mature tree is receiving 3 pounds of 10-10-10 in March and July.
+Fertilize young pomegranates with 1 lb of 10-10-10 in March and July.
+Increase the rate as the plants grow until the mature tree is receiving 3 lb of 10-10-10 in March and July.

 Most growers prefer to train pomegranates into a multiple-trunk system.
 Select five or six vigorous suckers and allow them to grow.
 Pomegranates require some pruning each year, and unneeded vigorous shoots should be removed.
 The short spurs on two- or three-year-old wood growing mostly on the outer edge of the tree produce flowers.
 Light annual pruning encourages growth of new fruit spurs.
 Heavy pruning reduces yield, so be careful to leave adequate fruit-bearing wood on the tree while removing branches that may cross over or interfere with growth.

-Several varieties are available, including 'Belgal,' 'Granada' and 'Early Foothill' (early ripening), 'Ruby Red,' 'Sweet Spanish Papershell' and 'Wonderful.'
+Several varieties are available, including 'Belgal', 'Granada' and 'Early Foothill' (early ripening), 'Ruby Red', 'Sweet Spanish Papershell', and 'Wonderful'.
 However, most of these varieties only set a few fruit each year in Georgia.
 In north Florida, 'Belgal' has been more productive than other varieties and usually produces about 10 fruit per year.
 There are many door-yard trees of unknown varieties around old home places and plantations that set good crops of fruit most years.
 These can be propagated by hardwood cuttings.

 Pomegranate leaf blotch or fruit spot are occasionally problems.

 Several types of quinces are grown in Georgia.
 The common quince (Cydonia oblonga) forms a small tree with attractive flowers and leaves.
 Flowers form on the end of new growth in the spring and usually are self-fertile.
-Fruits are round or pear-shaped and weight up to 1 pound.
+Fruits are round or pear-shaped and weight up to 1 lb.
 They are very hard and are edible when cooked or made into jelly.
 A second species of quince, common or Japanese flowering quince (Chaenomeles speciosa), is grown as an ornamental for its red blossoms, which appear early in the spring.
 This bush produces oblong, yellow fruit that makes good jellies and jams.

 Quinces can survive neglect and are tolerant of a wide range of soils.
 Fertilize lightly to discourage vigorous growth that may succumb to fire blight.

 Train common quince trees to a vase shape.
 Drooping branches may need to be shortened.
 Little pruning is needed on mature trees except for removing water-suckers.
-Available varieties include 'Champion,' 'Apple,' 'Pineapple' and 'Smyrna.'
+Available varieties include 'Champion', 'Apple', 'Pineapple', and 'Smyrna'.